electricherd/audiobookfinder/README.md

 ### Yet in plan
+* add (and later replace cursive TUI) a webui using websockets (I will go with [actix](https://actix.rs), it has websockets and I need a simple http server)
 * create a key yourself!!
 And store, which is going to be done if not found at startup
 * communication is now easy with ssh but how to authenticate as a valid adbf?
 Look at ssh details, and zero-knowledge or something similar: hiding key or secrecy knowledge in code without being to obvious (first should be a simple string, don't bother too much)
 * rework the one stub for worker thread to have many worker threads in net to do something with found addresses (use thrussh simple example)